WEEE Scrap Prices in the UK, Today

 How does WEEE recycling work?

 Legally obliged to handle their waste in accordance with WEEE regulations, businesses have what is deemed a “duty of care” relating to how WEEE they produce is stored, moved and disposed of.
-This duty of care applies from the moment the electrical or electronic product is created, through to the moment it is recovered, recycled and/or destroyed.
+This responsibility applies from creating the electronic or electrical product, through to the time when its recovered, destroyed or recycled.

 WEEE collection and disposal